shehedet/Formula-423/README.md

 # 🏎️ FORMULA 423 🚴‍♂️

-Welcome to our thrilling 2D racing game, built with Python and OpenGL!
+Welcome to our thrilling 2D racing game, built with Python and OpenGL by 3 undergrad friends as their course project!
 Race around an elliptical track, choosing between a nimble bike or a sturdy car, as you dodge obstacles, collect power-ups, and navigate the chaotic effects of banana pills that reverse your controls.
 With smooth physics, a dynamic HUD, and immersive first- or third-person views, this game challenges your reflexes and strategic skills to complete laps before time runs out.
 Ready to burn some virtual rubber?
 Dive in and take it for a spin!

 ## 🎮 Game Overview